MrRobotical/shopify-theme-sandbox/README.md

 ## CHECKOUT FUNCTIONS

+### Tiered Discounts

-- Added a function that adds a tired discount on a specific product.
+Added a function that adds a tired discount on a specific product.
 10% on 2, 15% on 3, 20% on 4.

-## SEO & METADATA
+## SEO AND METADATA

 - Added a custom robots.txt which excludes a specific product and excludes all products that contain the 'no-index' tag.